The Ultimate Golf Clubs Guide

 The driver and fairway woods are two types of golf clubs that fall into this category.

-Woods golf clubs are often the most powerful and can hit a ball as far as 200 to 350 yards when utilized correctly.
-The head of this type of golf club used to be constructed of wood like hickory and persimmons, which gave it its name.
 Metals like titanium and stainless steel are being used to make this sort of club today.
 In order to easily glide over the ground while making a shot, woods are longer than the other kinds of clubs and have larger and rounder clubheads, which are meant to shoot the ball across great distances when compared to the other types.

 As a general rule, a normal golfer will carry three such clubs in his bag, with the traditional set – up being a 1-Wood (also known as the driver), a 3-Wood, and a 5-Wood, however that exact combination varies from one bag to the other.
 In fact, there are golfers, particularly women, who make room for a 7-Wood and even a 9-Wood in addition to the other clubs in their bag.
 Also, golfers who have a long enough ball strike may decide to substitute a high number wood for an additional wedge, for instance.